tylim88/FirelordJS/README.md

 ## Running The Source Code

-For those who want to study this respository:
+If you are curious about how thing works and want to try it out:

-Run `npm run reinstall`, then create a `.env` file in the project root directory and add this line:
+Run `npm i`, then create a `.env` file in the project root directory and add this line:
 ```
 PROJECT_ID: your-firebase-project-id
 ```